blockchain-desktop/hyperledger-fabric-desktop/doc/proposal.md

 Hyperledger Cello | Browser/Server | rich, but specific to BaaS | medium | high

-One more thing is needed to be mentioned, that for those B/S architecture tools such as Explorer and Cello, it is hard to clarify the concern that a user's private key are kept in servers but not the user's personal computer.
+One more thing is needed to be mentioned, that for those B/S architecture tools such as Explorer and Cello, it is hard to clarify the concern that a user's private key are kept in servers instead of the user's personal computer.
-It means that it is the servers to represent them rather than the their own devices.
+It means that it is the servers to represent them rather than their own devices.
 It also requires B/S systems to have another access-control mechanism above the original PKI, in order to prevent others to act on behalf of the user.

 All these worries are unnecessary for a desktop app.
-Users can simply store private keys in their own devices with this desktop app, instead of the servers that they cannot control or even understand.
+With this app, users can simply store private keys in their own devices, instead of the servers that they cannot control or even understand.

-Besides, in many case, the custom distributed-ledger applications are mostly about custom role management and transaction flows.
+Besides, in many cases, the custom distributed-ledger applications are mostly about custom role management and transaction flows.
 There are many features that are common for most cases, such as chaincode installation and installation, block-info dashboard, CA registration and revocation.